iooikos-yann/iooikos-yann.github.io/_team/YTR.md

 linkedinurl: 'https://www.linkedin.com/in/yanntromeur/'
 ---

-Using the Most of his time to help others achieve their goals
+Using the most of his time to help others achieve their goals